open-estuary/estuary/doc/Quick_Deployment.4D02.md

 5. According to the prompt to deploy the system.

-6. Start the boards from "grub" menu of UEFI
+6. Start the boards from "grub" menu of UEFI by default.

 <h3 id="2.3">Deploy system via PXE</h3>